atrick/atrick.github.io/proposal/voidpointer.md

   conversion in potentially type-unsafe situations.
 These conversions now either take a 'mutating' label or an 'unsafeCastElement' label.

-- The type system becomes aware of the special VoidPointer type
+- The type system becomes aware of the special `VoidPointer` type

-- The type system handles conversions between VoidPointer and other points (attempting to emulate the old behavior of UnsafePointer<Void>).
+- The type system handles conversions between `VoidPointer` and other points (attempting to emulate the old behavior of `UnsafePointer<Void>`).

-- External APIs still require UnsafeMutablePointer<Void>, so some of these arguments are explicitly converted from VoidPointer.
+- External APIs still require `UnsafeMutablePointer<Void>`, so some of these arguments are explicitly converted from `VoidPointer`.
 I expect these to be cleaned up with proper type system support.

-I don't want to commit all of these changes as-is because it may break code that relies on implicit UnsafePointer conversions and imported types (I've already partially fixed this, but the type system work is incomplete).
+I don't want to commit all of these changes as-is because it may break code that relies on implicit `UnsafePointer` conversions and imported types (I've already partially fixed this, but the type system work is incomplete).
 My plan is as follows:

-1. Get most of these changes into the tree without actually removing the default UnsafePointer conversion.
+1. Get most of these changes into the tree without actually removing the default `UnsafePointer` conversion.

 2. Get assistance from type system experts to finish support for implicit conversion and imported types.

-3. Finally, remove the UnsafePointer conversion, which should now be as transparent as possible.
+3. Finally, remove the `UnsafePointer` conversion, which should now be as transparent as possible.

 ## Alternatives Considered

-The obvious downside to introducing a new nominal pointer type is the duplication of much of UnsafePointer's existing API surface.
-I believe this API explosion is fairly limited, and it would always be possible to implement the UnsafePointer API's in terms of the VoidPointer APIs wherever performance is not a major concern.
+The obvious downside to introducing a new nominal pointer type is the duplication of much of `UnsafePointer`'s existing API surface.
+I believe this API explosion is fairly limited, and it would always be possible to implement the `UnsafePointer` API's in terms of the `VoidPointer` APIs wherever performance is not a major concern.

 In some cases, developers can safely reinterpret values to achieve the